 Nowadays, I've come to see that few are more obsessed with real oils than me.
 But for more than merely its sublime taste, I have come to deeply respect its heavenly graces.
 Olive oil truly is something else.

 So I thought to myself, how could I share my family's little secret with the world?
 How could I help others taste the fruits of my selo by the sea?

 In October, 2017 I quit my job as a software developer at an international pharmaceutical company in Prague.
 It was there that I met my friend Kyle.
 Just before leaving the city, one in which I'd come to call home after two long years, Kyle and I met up at one of my favorite Balkan restaurants.
-We chopped it up for hours, talking women, business and living life abroad.
+We chopped it up for hours, drinking rakija while talking business and living life abroad.
 We weren't aware of it then, but we were hovering at the edge of something quite profound that night.
 We launched Selo Oils 1 year later.

 Anyway, it was November when I left that beautiful city in the heart of Europe, so I decided to head down to Croatia to visit my grandparents during the annual olive harvest before my return trip to Canada.
 I have been to Croatia many times but I had yet to ever participate in an olive harvest.

 There was something mythical about it all, spending time amongst those ancient trees, those little wooden shrines that have housed and fed the peoples of that place, my selo and others, for millennia.
 I did not know it then but I would soon find myself deeply entwined with their long and branching history.